ufo2mstar/ufo2mstar.github.io/_posts/2017-11-27-mind_inputs_and_opinions.md

 3. they are too `stubborn` to try and learn anything new! :stuck_out_tongue:

 > Disclaimer:
-As always, I am not a big fan of broad biased bucketing of people into such broad categories.
-These are different states of mind that everybody is subject to and capable of displaying, depending on the situation.
+As always, I am not a big fan of bucketing of people into such broad categories.
+Depending on the situation, these are just different states of mind that everybody is subject to and capable of displaying.
-Calling out people as close-minded just because they are more prone to standing their ground or open-minded because they claim they are just isn't fair :expressionless:
+Calling out people as **close-minded** just because they are _more prone to standing their ground_ or **open-minded** because _they claim that they are_ just isn't fair :expressionless:

 # Expert Systems
 There is an extremely important but acutely undervalued virtue today:
 > the importance of being able to **change your mind!**..

-Let's quickly go through the advent of our attempt to crack AI by developing systems that display aspects of intelligent behavior for a moment.
-One of the earliest successful solutions to the [knowledge acquisition](https://en.wikipedia.org/wiki/Knowledge_acquisition) problem was by modeling decision-making of highly skilled experts in certain fields (say doctors) by means of a set of **if-then** rules.
-Although these [Expert Systems](http://www.umsl.edu/~joshik/msis480/chapt11.htm) proved to be very reliable, [in many fields (even financial risk management, etc)](https://hbr.org/1988/03/putting-expert-systems-to-work), some of the issues observed were
+Let's quickly go through the advent of our attempt to crack AI, developing systems that display aspects of intelligent behavior.
+One of the earliest successful solutions to the [knowledge acquisition](https://en.wikipedia.org/wiki/Knowledge_acquisition) problem was modeling decision-making of highly skilled experts in certain fields (say doctors) by means of a set of **if-then-else** rules.
+Although these [Expert Systems](http://www.umsl.edu/~joshik/msis480/chapt11.htm) proved to be reasonably reliable [in many fields (even financial risk management, etc)](https://hbr.org/1988/03/putting-expert-systems-to-work), some of the issues observed were:
- 1. It was difficult to simplify many questions to simple paired rules
+ 1. It was difficult to simplify many questions to simple limited sets of rules
- 2. Even if done in intricate detail, exceptions throw off predefined rules
+ 2. Even if done in intricate detail, exceptions can throw off the predefined rules
  3. Performance drops exponentially ($2^n\,rules$ even for simple systems) as domain knowledge grows
+ 4. Adaptability to change can be very tedious depending on which level the change lies

- Apart from more experiment design issues such as
+Apart from more experiment-design issues such as:
- 4. Getting the time and resources of the real Experts to contribute knowledge in the face of actually doing their tasks
+ 5. Getting the time and resources of the real Experts to contribute knowledge in the face of actually doing their tasks
- 5. Encoding more complex rules in subject domains with many pathways becomes difficult without data model changes
+ 6. Encoding more complex rules in subject domains with many pathways becomes difficult without data model changes
- 6. Available technology can be a problem, but [Moores law usually kicks in to save the day](http://www.economist.com/technology-quarterly/2016-03-12/after-moores-law)
+ 7. Available technology can be a problem, but [Moores law usually kicks in to save the day](http://www.economist.com/technology-quarterly/2016-03-12/after-moores-law)

- Long story short, these kinds of problems needed a more versatile and probabilistic model that adapts its internal state (more **fuzzy** than **binary**) to _figure_ out the answer, hence giving rise to a more amenable evolution of this system in the form of `Neural Networks` than a simple rule-based approach.
+ Long story short, knowledge transference problems needed a more versatile and probabilistic model that adapts its internal state (more **fuzzy** than **binary**) to _figure out_ the answer.
+Hence the necessity of something more than a simple rule-based approach gave rise to a more amenable evolution of this system: in the form of [`Neural Networks`](http://ncase.me/neurons/).

-Transposing the insight from the above exercise into a workable life lesson, we have
+Transposing the insight from the above exercise into a workable life lesson, we have:

 ## How-to
 Opinions are like objects you carry with you in a box and should be easily replaceable: _swaping it out for a better opinion if they turn out to be no good anymore.._
 >The trick is to keep your identity separate from your opinions.

 If you attribute your opinions to your identity, _i.e: what's in the box is who you are_, then you will cling to them despite any evidence to the contrary!